biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 ## Combining Qurro and Emperor

-If you followed the DEICODE tutorial, you might remember seeing a biplot.
-(`biplot.qzv`).
-Here, we'll use this biplot as a way to select features in Qurro.
+If you followed the DEICODE tutorial, you might remember visualizing the output biplot in Emperor (this is the `biplot.qzv` visualization that we downloaded earlier).
+Here, we'll use this visualized biplot as a way to select features in Qurro.

 ### Selecting features directly from a biplot